Rhetos/LegacyRestGenerator/Readme.md

 Prerequisites
 =============

 Utilities in this project are based on relative path to Rhetos repository.
-[Rhetos source](https://github.com/Rhetos/Rhetos) must be downloaded to a folder with relative path "..\..\Rhetos".
+[Rhetos source](https://github.com/Rhetos/Rhetos) must be downloaded to a folder with relative path `..\..\Rhetos`.

 Sample folder structure: